subvisual/blog/pages/posts/2014/11-november/46-my-experience-as-an-apprentice.md

 retina_cover:
 tags:
   - development
+intro: "In the last couple of months I've been a part of [Group Buddies](https://groupbuddies.com/).
+I joined this company as an apprentice, where I learnt how to work for the web and to follow high quality standards.
+I was already coding apps for fun, but I had no idea how the web worked."
 ---

 In the last couple of months I've been a part of [Group Buddies](https://groupbuddies.com/).
 I joined this company as an apprentice, where I learnt how to work for the web and to follow high quality standards.
 I was already coding apps for fun, but I had no idea how the web worked.